Hasner Law | Workers' Compensation | July 6, 2020

 If you tested positive for COVID-19 while working as an accountant, software developer, or administrative assistant, it is likely to be quite challenging to prove that your illness was caused by your work.
 Your employer’s insurer will almost certainly state that you contracted the virus elsewhere and deny your claim.

-However, if you became sick with the coronavirus while working in a medical clinic, hospital, or elderly care facility with a lot of COVID-19 cases, your workers’ compensation claim will probably be much stronger.
+However, if you became sick with the coronavirus while working in a medical clinic, hospital, or elderly care facility with a lot of COVID-19 cases, your workers’ compensation claim in Atlanta, Georgia will probably be much stronger.
 If your company’s insurer states that your illness is not work-related, you will have little trouble providing them with plenty of evidence to the contrary.

 You may also be eligible to claim benefits if you contracted COVID-19 while working at one of the many factories and meat processing facilities throughout the nation that have reported a high number of cases.
 You will probably be able to use your colleagues’ diagnoses as evidence that your work caused your illness.